 My review of baseball photographs was not restricted to the architecture of ballparks alone: it included a look at people playing baseball in the landscape outside of ballparks.
 I also did not restrict my review to baseball’s golden age.

-The analysis of maps that proved particularly striking as urban landscapes changed as concrete donuts came to dominate the sporting landscape.
+The analysis of maps proved particularly striking as urban landscapes changed when concrete donuts came to dominate the sporting landscape.
 Notably, one round thing would supplant another: many railroad roundhouses disappeared.

 To create a new ball park for Des Moines was not just about the park itself — it was about the ballpark as an integral part of the city.
 It was a not a concrete donut which stood apart from the urban fabric — it was urban fabric.
 That a professional baseball team happened to occupy the green space within was a distinction I wished to destroy.